Blank-Cheque/Slurs/README.md

 # Usage

+In each folder, the file \_quick-add contains a premade automod rule which can be immediately added to your subreddit.
+To add it, go to https://www.reddit.com/r/[subreddit]/wiki/config/automoderator and add the entirety of \_quick-add.

-To use any of these filters, go to https://www.reddit.com/r/[subreddit]/wiki/config/automoderator and add the following:
+To add a specific filter or filters, go to https://www.reddit.com/r/[subreddit]/wiki/config/automoderator and add the following:

 ```
 ###Slur detector by Blank-Cheque github.com/Blank-Cheque/Slurs###